18684092/OpenScout/README.md

 - Purchased another Arduino shield for soldering wires rather than screwing them.
 - Experimented with RC controller and established that noise triggers the motor commands - made less sensitive via software.
 Initial problem solved.
 - Set up MQTT server so that ESP8266 WiFi can be tested
-- Added barrel power connector to connect Step down DC-DC converter to access Arduino's main regulator and make connection better
+- Added barrel power connector to connect Step down DC-DC converter to access Arduino's main regulator and make connection better.
+- Soldered all wires to remove Dupont connectors - All intermittent faults now cured.
+- Increased time of RC pulse that is accepted as a signal.
+This solved noise triggering a command.

 ## MQTT
 - Laptop / ROS Server side https://www.vultr.com/docs/install-mosquitto-mqtt-broker-on-ubuntu-20-04-server/